Sahith02/automated-attendance-manager-react-native/README.md

 # automated-attendance-manager-react-native

-This is the mobile app part of the full automated attendance manager application.
+This is the mobile app part of the full automated attendance manager application made with react native.

 ### Screenshots of the app: